This is the multi-page printable view of this section. Click here to print.

 - Only Samsung Cloud Platform users can be selected as recipients

-- Check the message in the Add Alert Confirmation popup window, then click the Confirm button.
+- Add Notification Confirmation After checking the message in the popup window, click the Confirm button.

-You can modify the notification information of the Auto-Scaling Group.
-To modify the notification information of the Auto-Scaling Group, follow the procedure below.
+You can modify the notification settings of an Auto-Scaling Group.
+To modify the notification settings of an Auto-Scaling Group, follow these steps.

-- Auto-Scaling Group menu will be clicked.
-It moves to the Auto-Scaling Group list page.
+- Click the Auto-Scaling Group menu.
+Navigate to the Auto-Scaling Group List page.

 - Click the Notification Tab.
-It moves to the Notification Tab page.
+You will be taken to the Notification Tab page.

-- Click the More > Edit button for the notification information you want to modify in the notification list.
-The Edit Notification popup window opens.
+- In the notification list, click the More > Edit button for the notification you want to modify.
+The Edit Notification popup window will open.

-- Modify Notification In the notification modification popup window, modify the notification information and click the Confirm button.
+- Edit Notification After editing the notification information in the popup window, click the Confirm button.

-Classification Detailed Description Notification Point Notification point when Auto-Scaling Group alert occurs - Server creation, Server termination, Server creation failure, Server termination failure, When policy execution conditions are met
+Category Detailed description Notification timing Notification timing when an Auto-Scaling Group alert occurs - Server creation, Server termination, Server creation failure, Server termination failure, When policy execution conditions are met

 Table.
-Notification Modification Items - Check the message in the Notification Modification Confirmation popup window, then click the Confirm button.
+Notification edit items - Edit Notification Confirmation After checking the message in the popup window, click the Confirm button.

 Delete Notification

-You can delete the notification of Auto-Scaling Group.
-To delete the notification of Auto-Scaling Group, follow the procedure below.
+You can delete notifications for an Auto-Scaling Group.
+To delete notifications for an Auto-Scaling Group, follow these steps.

-- Auto-Scaling Group menu is clicked.
-It moves to the Auto-Scaling Group list page.
+- Click the Auto-Scaling Group menu.
+You will be taken to the Auto-Scaling Group List page.

-- Auto-Scaling Group list page, click the resource to modify the notification information.
-Move to the Auto-Scaling Group details page.
+- On the Auto-Scaling Group List page, click the resource to edit the notification information.
+You will be taken to the Auto-Scaling Group Details page.

 - Click the Notification Tab.
-It moves to the Notification Tab page.
+You will be taken to the Notification Tab page.

-- Select the notification to be deleted from the notification list, then click the Delete button.
-The Delete Notification Confirmation popup window will open.
+- In the notification list, select the notification you want to delete, then click the Delete button.
+The Delete Notification Confirmation popup will open.

-- Notification deletion confirmation popup window, confirm and click the Confirm button.
+- Delete Notification Confirmation Review the popup window and click the Confirm button.

 3 - API Reference